ITU-GeoAI-Challenge/1st_place_Landslide_Susceptibility/README.md

 Ensure, you install all the packages, I chose jupyter notebook as the environment because it has some prebuild or pre-installed packages with it.

 To run the code, follow these steps in the correct order.

-First run the features_extraction_1.ipynb file, it can take 5 minutes Then run the features_extraction_2.ipynb file, it can take 5 minutes Then run the features_extraction_3.ipynb file, it can take 10 minutes Then run the features_extraction_4.ipynb file, it can take 5 minutes Then run the train.ipynb file, it can take 2 hours Then run the train.ipynb file, it can take 5 hours Then run the modelling.ipynb file, it can take 5 minutes
+First run the features_extraction_1.ipynb file, it can take 5 minutes

+Then run the features_extraction_2.ipynb file, it can take 5 minute s
+Then run the features_extraction_3.ipynb file, it can take 10 minutes

+Then run the features_extraction_4.ipynb file, it can take 5 minutes

+Then run the train.ipynb file, it can take 2 hours

+Then run the train.ipynb file, it can take 5 hours

+Then run the modelling.ipynb file, it can take 5 minutes